springernature/frontend-playbook/practices/graded-browser-support.md

 We serve these grey area browsers the Advanced version of a site, so they will receive the full experience.
 Due to resourcing implications we do not specifically test our products against them - however we do expect them to work.
 Over time, analysis of errors and usage patterns may cause some browsers in this grey area to be deliberately changed to either Advanced or Core, to allow for better support.

-## Implementing graded browser support
+## Implementing browser support

-Our primary approach to implementing Graded Browser Support is the "[Cutting the Mustard (CTM)](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" progressive enhancement technique, based upon the principles developed by the BBC.
+Our primary approach to classifying a browser support level is the "[Cutting the Mustard (CTM)](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" progressive enhancement technique, based upon the principles developed by the BBC.

 This approach works by using feature detection in order to determine which browsers will receive the full Advanced experience (i.e. they "[cut the mustard](https://en.wiktionary.org/wiki/cut_the_mustard)") and which ones will receive only the Core experience.